 Synthetic Whetstones – Oil, Water, Diamond

 Most people these days use synthetic / artificial whetstones.
 They offer better consistency than natural stones, are cheaper / easier to obtain, and they generally cut faster than natural stones.
-Synthetic stones are made from a bonded abrasive — i.e. abrasive material (usually aluminum oxide or silicon carbide) stuck together with a clay/resin/glass binding agent — and shaped into a block.
-They can be further categorized down into oil, water, and diamond plates.
+Synthetic stones are made from a bonded abrasive — i.e. abrasive material (usually aluminum oxide or silicon carbide) that is stuck together with a clay/resin/glass binding agent — and shaped into a block.
+Synthetic whetstones can be further categorized down into oil stones, water stones, and diamond plates.

 Synthetic Oil stones

-Oil stones are called so because they are lubricated with oil before the sharpening process.
-They are traditionally used more often in Western cultures.
-Novaculite stones (mentioned above) are a type of natural oil stone.
+Oil stones are lubricated with oil before the sharpening process.
+Oil stones are traditionally used more often in Western cultures.
+Natural Novaculite whetstones (mentioned above) is a type of natural oil stone.
 Some synthetic stones are made specifically to be used with oil (e.g. India Stones), while others can be used with either oil or water.
 It is important to note that once you use oil on a stone, you can never use it with water, as it would be ineffective.

 Synthetic Water stones

 Water stones are lubricated with water before sharpening.
 This is the traditional process in Japan, where both natural and synthetic stones are only ever used with water.
 Hence, many people refer to Japanese whetstones as Japanese water stones.
 These days, many Western brands are also producing synthetic water stones.
 They are the more popular choice as water is cleaner/easier to use, and also readily available.
-Water stones sharpen faster, but also wear down faster than oil stones.
+Water stones sharpen faster, but also wear down faster compared to oil stones.
 Thus, they tend to require more frequent flattening/maintenance.
-Remember, never use oil on your water stone!
+Just remember to never use oil on your water stone!

 You will also find diamond sharpening plates on the market.
 They are basically steel plates coated in small diamond bits.
 Diamond is the hardest mineral on Earth, and thus can be useful for sharpening anything.
 These plates last an extremely long time, but are also typically more expensive.
 Diamond plates do not require oil or water.
-They can be used directly to sharpen knives or other tools, although it is not recommended for beginners.
-They are also often used to fix (i.e. flatten) water stones which have become uneven after prolonged use.
+They can be used directly to sharpen knives as well as many other tools.
+They are more difficult to use, and are generally not recommended for beginners.
+Diamond plates are also sometimes used to fix (i.e. flatten) water stones which have become uneven after prolonged use.

 Whetstones are also categorized by grit.
 Grit does not just refer to the size of the “grit” particles, but also to the smoothness (or roughness) of the finish produced by the stone.
 It is similar to sand paper grit, in that a higher number means a smoother finish.

 In general though, grit can be divided into three main groups: rough (low grit), medium, and fine (high grit).
 Some synthetic stones come double sided for convenience (one lower grit side, and one higher grit side).
-The grit range of each group can differ depending on who you talk to, but here are the breakdowns I’m using.
+Grit number ranges can differ depending on who you talk to, but here are the breakdowns I’m using.

 Rough / Coarse whetstones – Grit range: 200 – 700

-Rough stones are used to repair damaged or chipped knives.
+Rough whetstones are used to repair damaged or chipped knives.
 Thus, they are also sometimes referred to as fixing stones.
 Basically, the bigger the chip or damage you have on your knife, the lower the grit number you want to use.
-Stones on the higher end of this range (i.e. 400-700) probably would not be used for repairing chips, but for sharpening very dull knives.
+Whetstones on the higher end of this range (i.e. 400-700) probably would not be used for repairing chips, but for sharpening very dull knives.